-The aim is to bring much-needed sensibility, streamlining, simplicity, and sophistication back to an area that seems to fight forcefully to not move past yesteryear technologies like logging and tracing.
+The Humainary project aims to bring much-needed sensibility, streamlining, simplicity, and sophistication back to an area that seems to fight forcefully not to move past yesteryear technologies like logging and tracing.

 It has been clear from the outset of the OTel saga that the project aim was never to truly consider and address the needs of those managing modern self-adaptive systems services.
 No one thought that controllability and situation awareness were the end game.

-All targeted at an external, and invariably dumb, storage endpoint and hope that machine learning will magically and miraculously solve the noisy big data problem just created and transported afield.
+All targeted at an external, and invariably dumb, storage endpoint with the hope that machine learning will magically and miraculously solve the noisy big data problem just created and transported afield.

 Tipping the Scales

-We are still failing in tackling system complexity, increasing rates of change, and the higher resilience requirements expected of systems by society.
+We still fail to tackle system complexity, increasing rates of change, and the higher resilience requirements expected of systems.

-We continue to entangle every aspect of life with computation in a remote cloud of components beyond our comprehension and control – this is a Matrix without a Neo to save us.
+We continue to entangle every aspect of life with computation in a remote cloud of components beyond our comprehension and control.

-We have to balance better the distribution of collective intelligence and the resulting spatial and temporal locality of the resulting actioning change and coordination.
+We have to balance better collective intelligence distribution and the resulting spatial and temporal locality of actioning.

-We need greater diversity in the design of instruments while maintaining a common culture, contract, and code of understanding and meaning – a pragmatic process of framing measurement, modeling, and memory in context.
+We need greater diversity in the design of instruments while maintaining a common culture, contract, and communication code.

 We must employ a more pragmatic process of framing measurement, modeling, and memory.